PSaksorn/ML_term_project/README.md

 ```

 ## AI and External Assistance Statement
-Generative AI tools were used to assist with experimental planning, code development and debugging, result organization, and language refinement.
-All experiments were executed by the author, and the experimental design, generated outputs, quantitative results, and final interpretations were reviewed and verified by the author.
+Generative AI tools were used as a supporting aid for code debugging, implementation suggestions, and language refinement.
+The research question, experimental design, model comparisons, evaluation strategy, execution of experiments, and interpretation of results were developed and performed by the author.
+All AI-assisted suggestions were reviewed and adapted before being used in the project.